CI Integration

 // CI: standard checksTimingOracle::for_attacker(AttackerModel::AdjacentNetwork) .time_budget(Duration::from_secs(30))

 Section titled “Handling noisy environments”CI runners are often noisier than local development machines.
-The library provides macros for handling unreliable conditions:
+The library gives you tools for handling this:

-Section titled “skip_if_unreliable!”Skip tests that can’t produce reliable results (fail-open):
+Section titled “Skip unreliable tests (fail-open)”Skip tests that can’t produce reliable results:

 use tacet::skip_if_unreliable;